JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: The JustAct Framework for Multi-Agent Runtime Systems

 \Cref{eg:effect} demonstrates a suggestive case.
 Statically, $(\mlst{bob}, \ \mlst{bob reads data1})$ is an effect of this action, so it is enacted once the action is enacted.
 Then affector Bob works to externalize the effect by reading the data identified by \mlst{data1} in some external database.

-\begin{eggsy} Action $(\mlst{bob}, (\mlst{amy}, \mlst{error and if bob reads data1}), [(\mlst{bob}, \mlst{bob reads data1.})])$ has the effect $(\mlst{bob}, \ \mlst{bob reads data1})$, because $\mlst{affects}(a~\mlst{reads}~f) \coloneqq (a, \ a~\mlst{reads}~f)$ and because the truths extracted from its payload include $(\mlst{bob reads data1})$. \end{eggsy}
+\begin{eggsy} Action $(\mlst{bob}, (\mlst{amy}, \mlst{error if bob reads data1}), [(\mlst{bob}, \mlst{bob reads data1})])$ has the effect $(\mlst{bob}, \ \mlst{bob reads data1})$, because $\mlst{affects}(a~\mlst{reads}~f) \coloneqq (a, \ a~\mlst{reads}~f)$ and because the truths extracted from its payload include $\mlst{bob reads data1}$. \end{eggsy}

-Agents are motivated to act in pursuit of enacting desirable effects.
+We frame the desires of our autonomous agents as extrinsic desires to affect the world by enacting effects.
 By \Cref{def:effect_of}, this requires solving a search problem: which actions which have the desired effects?
-We expect actors to be burdened with solving this search problem, because it is most natural to hold actors responsible for their actions.
-Specifically, actors must balance their motivations to act with their obligation to enact only \textit{permitted} actions.
+We expect prospective actors themselves to take on the burden of solving this search problem, because they are incentivised to solve it.
+At the same time, they must balance these extrinsic motivations to act with the intrinsic obligation that JustAct prescribes: to act only as \textit{permitted}.